FRRouting/frr/snapcraft/README.usage.md

 - `frr.readme`:
 	Returns this document `cat README_usage.md`
 - `frr.set`:
-	Allows to enable `FPM` module.
-See FPM section below
+	Allows to enable `FPM` and/or disable RPKIi module.
+See Module section below

 and for debugging defined at this time (May get removed later - do not depend on them).
 These are mainly intended to debug the Snap